Gabriel Landeskog: 2012–2021: Captaincy, continued improvement

-2021–present: Stanley Cup, injury troubles, missed seasons, and return
+2021–2025: Stanley Cup, injury troubles, and missed seasons

 On 27 July 2021, the day before becoming a free agent for the first time in his NHL career, Landeskog signed an eight-year, $56 million contract extension to stay with the Avalanche.
 He started the 2021–22 season with four goals and six assists through his first seven games of the season.
 On 13 October, he was suspended for two games after boarding Kirby Dach of the Chicago Blackhawks.
 On 3 November, he became the sixth Avalanche player in history to record 300 assists with the franchise.
 A few weeks later, he played in his 700th career NHL game on 23 November against the Ottawa Senators.
 On 7 January 2022, Landeskog recorded his fourth career hat trick in a 7-1 win over the Winnipeg Jets.
 He added one more goal and three assists by the end of the week to be recognized as the NHL's First Star of the Week ending on 9 January.
 However, Landeskog was unable to build upon this momentum as he was entered into the NHL's COVID-19 protocols the next day.
 He missed three games before returning to the Avalanche's top line with MacKinnon and Rantanen on 15 January for a game against the Arizona Coyotes.
 Landeskog tallied an assist in the team's 5–0 win to extend his 15-game personal point streak, while the three forwards combined for seven points.
 Landeskog led the team in scoring with 30 goals and ranked fifth in points with 59 before undergoing knee surgery in March 2022.
 At the time, there was no timeline for his return to the lineup and the team was unsure if he would be available for the 2022 Stanley Cup playoffs.
 Despite missing Landeskog, the Avalanche finished the regular season first in the Central Division and Western Conference.